dtolabs/java-ec2-nodes/ec2-rundeck-node-generator/Readme.md

 So creating the "Rundeck-Tags" Tag on the EC2 Instance with a value of "alpha, beta" will result in the node having those two node tags.

+**NOTE:** Due to a bug in rundeck-core library, "tags.selector" doesn't always work.
+You can use "attribute.tags.selector" instead.

 You can also use the <field selector>=<value> feature to set a tag only if the field selector has a certain value.